 1. Get-Togethers for the Family

 It is a festival for family members to get together.
 The eldest son worships their deceased ancestors first, and then all the family dance together and appreciate the moon.
 Young girls wear colorful traditional clothes and play springboard games.

-The eldest son opens the front door first, symbolizing “inviting" his ancestors to come in.
-Then he offers flowers, wine, and snacks, and burns incense while bowing together with other family members.
+The eldest son opens the front door first, symbolizing that he is "inviting" his ancestors to come in.
+Then he offers flowers, wine, and snacks, and burns incense while bowing together with the other family members.

 While his ancestors "enjoy" the offerings, the eldest son relates the glorious deeds of his ancestors.
-When the ceremony is over, he and other family members start to eat together.
+When the ceremony is over, he and the other family members start to eat together.

 In addition to getting together and worshiping ancestors, it's also a custom for the South Koreans to go outside to sweep the tombs of their ancestors one or two days before the Mid-Autumn Festival.
 Some even climb to the tops for mountains to show their adoration of their ancestors.